 Locums is a lifestyle that allows you the chance to explore different parts of the country and to meet new people and experience new things.
 If you’d like to experience different practice settings or enjoy exploring a variety of cultural and recreational opportunities across the country, locum tenens is the way to go.

 Locum tenens providers are not tied down with bureaucratic headaches or hospital politics and rarely have teaching responsibilities.
-Additionally, they don’t have to deal with billing or coding issues or staffing management issues.
+Additionally, they don’t have to deal with billing, coding, or staffing management issues.

-Hopefully this article has helped you learn more about Locum Tenens and the job duties that go along with it.
-We here at D&Y want to make sure you are as informed as possible when making a decision about your career in the healthcare field, so please be sure to check out our homepage to learn more about locum tenens and if it’s a right fit or not for you.
+Hopefully this article has helped you learn more about locum tenens, the job duties that go along with it, and the benefits you receive from it.
+At D&Y, we want to ensure you’re as informed as possible when making a decision about your career in the healthcare field.

-Additionally, you can also contact us using the form below to ask our team any questions you may have.
+Alternatively, you can contact us using the form below to ask our team any questions you may have.